Permafrost/TundraTN/README.md

 tundra.tn.schema.derivative:filter;

 // Processing services called by tundra.tn:process can implement this specification.
 //
+// Inputs:
 //   - $document is the parsed bizdoc content for processing.
 This is the default name
 //     for this input parameter.
 The actual name of the parameter can be changed using
 //     the tundra.tn:process $service.input parameter.
-tundra.tn.schema:processor;
+//
+//   - $schema is the name of the Integration Server document reference or flat file
+//     schema used to parse the content into an IData structure. tundra.tn.schema:processor;

 // Splitting services used by tundra.tn:split can implement this specification.
 //
+// Inputs:
 //   - $document is the parsed bizdoc content for splitting.
 This is the default name
 //     for this input parameter.
 The actual name of the parameter can be changed using
 //     tundra.tn:split's $service.input parameter, which allows the use of tundra.tn:split
 //     with existing mapping services.
 //
+//   - $schema is the name of the Integration Server document reference or flat file schema
+//     used to parse the content into an IData structure.
+//
+// Outputs:
-//   - $documents is the split list of content with which each item of the list will be routed
+//   - $documents[] is the split list of content with which each item of the list will be routed
 //     back to Trading Networks as individual new documents.
 This is the default name for
 //     this output parameter.
 The actual name of the parameter can be changed using the
 //     tundra.tn:split's $service.output parameter, which allows the use of tundra.tn:split
-//     with existing mapping services. tundra.tn.schema:splitter;
+//     with existing mapping services.
+//
+//   - $schemas[] is the list of Integration Server document references or flat file schemas
+//     that each $documents[] item conforms to.
+The length of $schemas[] must match the
+//     length of $documents[], and $schema[n] is used to serialize $document[n] to an input
+//     stream for routing to Trading Networks.
+//
+//   - TN_parms provides routing hints for Trading Networks.
+It can be specified as either a
+//     singleton IData or an IData list.
+If specified as a singleton, it will be used when
+//     routing every item in the $documents[] list.
+If specified as a list, the length of
+//     TN_parms[] must match the length of $documents[], and TN_parms[n] will be used when
+//     routing $documents[n] to Trading Networks.
+tundra.tn.schema:splitter;

 // Translation services used by tundra.tn:translate can implement this specification.
 //
+// Inputs:
 //   - $document is the parsed bizdoc content for translation.
 This is the default name
 //     for this input parameter.
 The actual name of the parameter can be changed using
 //     tundra.tn:translate's $service.input parameter, which allows the use of
 //     tundra.tn:translate with existing mapping services.
 //
+//   - $schema is the name of the Integration Server document reference or flat file
+//     schema used to parse the content into an IData structure.
+//
+// Outputs:
 //   - $translation is the translated content which will be routed back to Trading Networks
 //     as a new document.
 This is the default name for this output parameter.
 The actual
 //     name of the parameter can be changed using the tundra.tn:translate's $service.output
-//     parameter, which allows the use of tundra.tn:translate with existing mapping services. tundra.tn.schema:translator;
+//     parameter, which allows the use of tundra.tn:translate with existing mapping services.
+//
+//   - TN_parms provides routing hints for routing the $translation document back to
+//     Trading Networks.
+tundra.tn.schema:translator;
 ```